brilstl/OIS-Minimal-Rmarkdown-example/README.md

 # step 1: create a html document

 The first step is to create a document which is able to be published on the internet.
 In this example a html-file is created through `R`.
-Before pushing to github, I made sure that all my code is working properly.
+Before pushing to github, make sure that all the code is working properly.

 ---